Cobb County Community Services Board believes

 Georgia’s Recovery Definition

 Recovery is a deeply personal, unique, and self determined journey through which an individual strives to reach his/her full potential.
-Persons in recovery improve their health and wellness by taking responsibility in pursuing a fulfilling and contributing life while embracing the difficulties one has faced.
+An individuals in recovery improves his or her health and wellness by taking responsibility in pursuing a fulfilling life while embracing the difficulties one has faced.